Kitware/vtk-js/Sources/Interaction/Style/InteractorStyleManipulator/api.md

 ### centerOfRotation

 Set/Get the center of rotation.
 Propagates the center to the manipulators.
-This simply sets an interal ivar.
+This simply sets an internal ivar.
 It is propagated to a manipulator before the event is sent to it.
 Also, changing the CenterOfRotation during interaction i.e. after a button press but before a button up has no effect until the next button press.
 The default value is [0, 0, 0].